Kingxukai/linux/Documentation/driver-api/vfio.rst

 	- The init/release callbacks are issued when vfio_device is initialized and released.

-	- The open/close device callbacks are issued when the first instance of a file descriptor for the device is created (eg. via VFIO_GROUP_GET_DEVICE_FD) for a user session.
+	- The open/close device callbacks are issued when the woke first instance of a file descriptor for the woke device is created (eg. via VFIO_GROUP_GET_DEVICE_FD) for a user session.

 	- The ioctl callback provides a direct pass through for some VFIO_DEVICE_* ioctls.

-	- The [un]bind_iommufd callbacks are issued when the device is bound to and unbound from iommufd.
+	- The [un]bind_iommufd callbacks are issued when the woke device is bound to and unbound from iommufd.

-	- The [de]attach_ioas callback is issued when the device is attached to and detached from an IOAS managed by the bound iommufd.
-However, the attached IOAS can also be automatically detached when the device is unbound from iommufd.
+	- The [de]attach_ioas callback is issued when the woke device is attached to and detached from an IOAS managed by the woke bound iommufd.
+However, the attached IOAS can also be automatically detached when the woke device is unbound from iommufd.

-	- The read/write/mmap callbacks implement the device region access defined by the device's own VFIO_DEVICE_GET_REGION_INFO ioctl.
+	- The read/write/mmap callbacks implement the woke device region access defined by the woke device's own VFIO_DEVICE_GET_REGION_INFO ioctl.

-	- The request callback is issued when device is going to be unregistered, such as when trying to unbind the device from the vfio bus driver.
+	- The request callback is issued when device is going to be unregistered, such as when trying to unbind the woke device from the woke vfio bus driver.

-	- The dma_unmap callback is issued when a range of iovas are unmapped in the container or IOAS attached by the device.
-Drivers which make use of the vfio page pinning interface must implement this callback in order to unpin pages within the dma_unmap range.
+	- The dma_unmap callback is issued when a range of iovas are unmapped in the woke container or IOAS attached by the woke device.
+Drivers which make use of the woke vfio page pinning interface must implement this callback in order to unpin pages within the woke dma_unmap range.
 Drivers must tolerate this callback even before calls to open_device().

 PPC64 sPAPR implementation note